-As a carrier, there is a chance that you could pass on the gene for haemoglobin C to any children that you have.
+As a carrier, there is a chance that you could pass on the gene for haemoglobin D to any children that you have.
 Only the biological parents can pass this genetic information on to their child.

-If you have a child with a partner who has the usual haemoglobin AA, there is a 2 in 4 (50%) chance that your child could be a carrier (like you).
+If you have a child with a partner who has the usual haemoglobin AA, there is a 1 in 2 (50%) chance that your child could be a carrier (like you).

-If you have a child with a partner who is a sickle cell carrier (haemoglobin AS), there is a 1 in 4 (25%) chance that your child could inherit sickle cell disease.
+If you have a child with a partner who is a sickle cell carrier (haemoglobin AS), there is a need to confirm which type of haemoglobin D you have.
+For most types of D carrier there is no major problem for your child.
+But if you have haemoglobin D^{Punjab} there is a 1 in 4 (25%) chance that your child could inherit sickle cell disease.
 This is a serious health condition which is explained in the following pages.

-If you have a child with a partner who carriers a gene for any other type of unusual haemoglobin there is a 1 in 4 (25%) chance that your child could inherit unusual haemoglobin from both parents.
+If you have a child with a partner who carries a gene for any other type of unusual haemoglobin, there is a 1 in 4 (25%) chance that your child could inherit unusual haemoglobin from both parents.
 The type of disorder depends on which genes are inherited.